 Available-for-sale financial assets

-Impairment of available-for-sale financial assets is recognised by reclassifying the losses accumulated in the reserve of fair value changes in equity to profit or loss.
-The accumulated loss that is reclassified from equity to profit or loss is the difference between the acquisition cost, net of any principal repayment and amortisation, and current fair value, less any impairment loss previously recognised in profit or loss.
+Impairment of available-for-sale financial assets is recognised by reclassifying the losses accumulated in the revaluation reserve accumulated in equity to profit or loss.
+The accumulated loss that is reclassified from equity to profit or loss is the difference between the acquisition cost, net of any redemptions, and current fair value, less any impairment loss previously recognised in profit or loss.
 If the fair value of an impaired, available-for-sale debt instrument increases in a subsequent period and the increase can be objectively related to an event occurring after the impairment was recognised, the impairment is reversed, with the amount of the reversal recognised in profit or loss.
 In other cases, impairment reversal is recognised in other comprehensive income.

 The carrying amounts of the Group’s non-financial assets – excluding inventories and deferred tax assets – are tested on every reporting date to determine whether there is an indication of impairment.
 If this is the case, the recoverable amount of the asset is estimated.
 The goodwill and intangible assets with indefinite useful lives are tested for impairment annually.